dotnet/AspNetCore.Docs/aspnet/security/accconfirm.rst

    :emphasize-lines: 12-21
    :dedent: 8

-- A security best practice is to not use production secrets in test and development.
+.. note:: A security best practice is to not use production secrets in test and development.
 If you publish the app to Azure, you can set the SendGrid secrets as application settings in the Azure Web App portal.
 The configuration system is setup to read keys from environment variables.

 Combine social and local login accounts
 -------------------------------------------

 To complete this section, you must first enable an external authentication provider.
 See :doc:`sociallogins`.

 You can combine local and social accounts by clicking on your email link.
-In the following sequence "RickAndMSFT@gmail.com" is first created as a local login, but you can create the account as a social log in first, then add a local login.
+In the following sequence "RickAndMSFT@gmail.com" is first created as a local login, but you can create the account as a social login first, then add a local login.

 .. image:: accconfirm/_static/rick.png